 In 1981, James Harrington was accepted as a student at the High School of Art and Design.
-The son of immigrants, who would ultimately be the first in his family to graduate high school and attend college, he came to the school without any arts background, but, he recalls, his teachers opened his eyes to a world of art and instilled a lifelong belief that “art is for everyone.”
+The son of immigrants, he came to the school without any arts background, but, he recalls, his teachers opened his eyes to a world of art and instilled a lifelong belief that “art is for everyone.”
 Now in his eleventh year teaching at the school he graduated from (and his fifteenth year teaching in NYC schools), Mr. Harrington strives to live up to his own teachers’ legacy as mentors who saw their students as artists.
 Relating to his students – many of whom, like him, come from immigrant families without an arts background – Mr. Harrington reflects, “I became a teacher to pass on the gift of art to a new generation, just as it was passed on to me.”

 Mr. Harrington’s students have won countless awards, scholarships, and competitions.
 Through his Advanced Placement course, they also earn college credits; his classes regularly achieve a 100 percent pass rate, with 80 percent of seniors typically earning a score of 4 or 5.
 Mr. Harrington introduces the College Board’s AP Art Rubric as benchmark standards for his juniors a year early, so they are well prepared for the course the following year.
 A colleague describes him as “revered by students both past and present” who regularly return to visit years after graduating.
 Mr. Harrington establishes this rapport by seeing himself as a partner.
 “I act as a guide, but they choose the destination,” he explains.
 “My job is to get out of the way, to allow students personal freedom to develop their own creative voices.”

 High School English Teacher, Fordham Leadership Academy for Business and Technology, Belmont (10X438)